Previous | Next | Home

 How to do each is described in Content Providers.

 Android must know that a component of an application exists before it can start it.
 This is accomplished by having applications declare their components in an XML manifest file that is always called AndroidManifest.xml, and that every application must contain.
-As we shall find, the manifest file does many other things, such as naming any external libraries the application needs to be linked against and identifying any permissions the application expects to be granted, but its most fundamental task is to inform Android about the application's components.
+As we shall find, the manifest file does many other things, such as naming any required external libraries and identifying any permissions the application expects to be granted, but its most fundamental task is to inform Android about the application's components.
 Here is an example of a simple manifest file

 in which two activities, WebViewDemo and Webscreen are declared.
 Additional features of this manifest file, such as the permissions tags, will be discussed later.

 Activities, services, and content providers that are not declared in the manifest are not visible to the system and are consequently never run.
-However, broadcast receivers can either be declared in the manifest, or they can be created dynamically in code.
+However, broadcast receivers can either be declared in the manifest or created dynamically in code.

-For a more extensive discussion of the manifest file, see The AndroidManifest.xml File.
+For a more extensive discussion of the manifest file, see the App Manifest document.

 The basic organization of an Android application is that components call each other.
 How is that implemented?
 We have just seen that a content provider is activated when it is targeted by the methods of a ContentResolver object.
 The other three types of Android application components (activities, services, and broadcast receivers) are activated by asynchronous messages called intents that are objects of the Intent class.